Good content is good business.

 A particular topic may seem interesting, but the story only really comes alive when all the right sources, references, and opinions have been collated, broken down, and packaged.

-Certain content writers may have experience writing about your sector, but that doesn’t necessarily make them experts.
+Certain digital content writers may have experience writing about your sector, but that doesn’t necessarily make them experts.

 Conducting an interview may look like a walk in the park.
 But there’s more than meets the eye.
 The writer, or interviewer, in this case, must know exactly the kind of questions to craft to prompt insightful responses.